profLewis/geog0111_OLD/README.md

 We suggest you use the [anaconda python distribution](http://www.anaconda.com). if you are *not* using the UCL resources (i.e. using your own comnputer), you should download and install an [anaconda distribution](https://www.anaconda.com/download).
 If you *are* using the UCL computers, then it should be there already.

+You may also find it of value to have [git](http://git-scm.com/) installed.

 Assuming you have a copy of the notes in the directory ('folder') `~/DATA/geog0111` then you can set up a specific 'environment' in which to run these notes:

 ```
 berlin% cd ~/DATA/geog0111